 What is Frieze Projects East?

-Frieze Foundation curated and produced six new public art projects as part of the London 2012 Festival, the finale of the Cultural Olympiad.
+Frieze Projects curated and produced six new public art projects as part of the London 2012 Festival, the finale of the Cultural Olympiad.
 Situated throughout east London, the series is known as Frieze Projects East.
 The series was programmed by Frieze Foundation’s previous curator, Sarah McCrory.
 The projects took place in the six east London Host Boroughs for the 2012 Olympic and Paralympic Games: Barking & Dagenham, Greenwich, Hackney, Newham, Tower Hamlets and Waltham Forest.